 Students must take the TEAS Version V Exam and pass with a score of 62% or better before applying to the COS RN program.
-Only the first passing score will be accepted, and only one repeat of TEAS is allowed.
+Only one repeat of TEAS is allowed.

 Visit www.atitesting.com for more information and to register for a test date as they become available.

 What happens if I fail the TEAS test?
 Can I still get into the RN Program?

 If you do not achieve a passing score of 62% or higher on your first attempt of the TEAS test version V, you may contact Mrs. Belen Kersten at firstname.lastname@example.org for remediation instructions.

 Can I send official transcripts with my Nursing application, or does the college I attended have to send them?